 9This account is based on the Battalion's war diary.

 10WW1 Medal Card and "Army Register of Soldiers' Effects, 1901-1929" - available on ancestry.com.
-The amount of the gratuity tends to indicate that he enlisted in November 1914.
+The amount of the gratuity tends to confirm the date of his enlisted in October 1914.

 11Sarah Hazzledine is recorded at that address on the Commonwealth War Graves Commission memorial to her husband.
-She remained a widow up to her death in Q2/1963 in Basford Registration District (Ref 3c 39).
+She remained a widow up to her death, aged 97, in Q1/1986 in Nottingham Registration District (Ref 8 1089).